Ethereal Wake

 208069: c3 retq

 We can see the sandwich of prologue from crti.o (0x20805c), the initialization code from a module (0x208060), and the epilogue from crtn.o (0x208065).
 In practice, use of this function has been largely replaced by the ELF initialization tables, so it’s often empty.
-The function at 0x208030 is actually __do_global_ctors_aux from crtend.o, another deprecated initialization framework.
+The function at 0x208030 is actually __do_global_ctors_aux from crtend.o, which handles the old .ctors/.dtors initialization scheme.

 Note: Modern compliers will not generate code for this section under normal conditions.
 For most embedded applications, it’s safe to eliminate this mechanism entirely.